AlxHnr/nano-backup/HACKING.md

 down into phases.
 This can be done by moving all the files described above into a directory named `"1/"`.
 The 1 stands for the first phase.
 Additional directories named `"2/"`, `"3/"`, etc. can be created.
-Each phase will reuse the following files and directories from preceding phases:
+Each phase will reuse the following files and directories from preceding phases, if they are not overridden:

 * generated/
 * generated/repo/